 Allied intervention in Russian Civil War, 1918

 Each side of this conflict may have lost more than a million people at this time

 The Russian Civil War was a brutal business, and did not come to a final end until 1922 - almost four years after the Armistice in the West.
 It is estimated that each side of the conflict lost a million people or more - not counting a quarter of a million summary executions performed by the Reds.
 The result of all this was an uncontested communist domination of Russia, which lasted for over sixty years.
 In the decades after the civil war ended, the bloodshed continued without letup, as the new Soviet state executed people suspected of disloyalty, or "undesirable political opinions" (a phrase which paraphrases them only slightly).
-Estimates range on the death toll for the postwar purges, but some put it as high as 20 million (source: Boston University) - a figure about six times the combined death toll for both sides in the civil war.
+Estimates range on the death toll for the postwar purges, but the declassified archives of the Soviet Union itself puts it at more than half a million people, which is probably lower than the actual number.
 Because of this, it is almost universally recognized that the revolution was a disaster for Russia, and that the damage it caused had repercussions far beyond Russia's borders.
 (The Soviets later conquered Eastern Europe during World War Two, and their system of government spread like a virus in the wake of Soviet conquest.)
 Whatever the Soviet system was, it has few apologists today; and even avowed communists do not often defend the record of the Soviet state.
 (It once had its Western apologists in the twenties and thirties; but it has been written off as a failure by virtually everyone - communist and otherwise - that is living in the West today.)

 Victims of the Great Soviet Purge in the 1930's

 Marxist revisionists claim that this revolution wasn't really communist at all ...